 The HLB system’s practical value is simple: instead of guessing which emulsifier to use, you calculate the HLB your oil phase needs and match it.
 If you are new to food emulsifiers, start with our guide to food emulsifier functions and applications.

-2. The Span/Tween HLB Spectrum
+The Span/Polysorbate HLB Spectrum

 | Emulsifier | Chemical Name | HLB | E-number | Primary Use |